d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 \end{bmatrix}.
 $$

 Not every entry of this matrix is independent.
-Indeed, we can show that as long as both *mixed partials* (partial derivatives with respect to more than one variable) exist and are continuous, we can say that for any $i,j$,
+Indeed, we can show that as long as both *mixed partials* (partial derivatives with respect to more than one variable) exist and are continuous, we can say that for any $i$, and $j$,

 $$
 \frac{d^2f}{dx_idx_j} = \frac{d^2f}{dx_jdx_i}.